About The Course

-This is a highly challenging and stimulating course for excellent mathematicians who have got a grade 7, 8 or 9 at GCSE maths.
-Not only will this course improve your performance in A Level Maths, but it is also designed to let you study a wide range of further options in Pure Mathematics, Mechanics, Statistics and Decision Mathematics in much more detail.
+This is a highly challenging and stimulating course for excellent mathematicians who have achieved a grade 7, 8 or 9 in GCSE Maths.
+This course must be studied alongside A Level Mathematics.
+Not only will this course improve your performance in A Level Maths, but it is also designed to let you study a wide range of further options in pure mathematics, mechanics, statistics, and decision and numerical mathematics in much more detail.

 What We Add

 We host weekly maths workshops where you can practise techniques and stretch your knowledge, under expert teacher guidance.
 There will be regular assignments set so that you can gain confidence and develop the ideas that you have been exposed to.
 This, along with a termly assessment, will be used to monitor your progress and identify areas of strength and areas where a more detailed study is needed.
 There will also be opportunities for students to experience how mathematics is used outside of the classroom through trips, as well as employer engagement opportunities with local companies.

 How Can I Standout With Further Mathematics?